gabriel-araujjo/caesar-cipher/README.md

 # Caesar Cipher

-A simple tool to encrypt and decrypt with messages using Caesar Cipher
+A simple tool to encrypt and decrypt messages using Caesar Cipher

 ```
 Encrypt options: